winterstein/SoGive/pages/design-sketches/my-impact-stream.md

 Filters: type, location

-Summary: total impact in July 2016
+Dashboard: Total impact in July 2016

  - Donations: £100
  - 2.5 lives saved: 2.5 <u title='what does this fraction mean?
 On average, this is the proportional impact that your donation had'>?</u>
  - 1.5 Development Aid training sessions
  - 4 hours Campaigning

+Also: pie-chart of the type of project you fund, world-map of locations, time-series of your donations over the last year.

+For each donation, we show a range of info.
+For example:

 <div class='donation'>
 	<div class='charity'>(The Charity)